zzzprojects/learn-orm/tutorials/ef-core-providers/oracle.md

 ---
-PermaID: 1000014
+PermaID: 1000015
-Name: MySQL
+Name: Oracle
 ---

-# MySql Provider
+# Oracle Provider

-MySQL is an open-source relational database management system (RDBMS) and it is known for its quick processing, proven reliability, ease, and flexibility of use.
+Oracle Database is the first database designed for enterprise grid computing, the most flexible and cost-effective way to manage information and applications.

- - It is a database system used on the web and is ideal for both small and large applications.
+ - The database has logical structures and physical structures.
- - It is an essential part of almost every open source PHP application.
+ - The physical and logical structures are separate, and the physical storage of data can be managed without affecting the access to logical storage structures.

 ## Install Entity Framework Core